DJZ0001/Notes/Danny's Wisdom Project.md

 > In the most dysfunctional organizations, signaling that work is being done becomes a better strategy for career advancement than actually doing work (if this describes your company, you should quit now).

 > The first step to thinking clearly is to question what we think we know about the past.

+> All companies must be "lean", which is code for "unplanned."... and yet the opposite principles are probably more correct: A bad plan is better than no plan.